The following guidelines provide a framework in which to interpret various legal issues that may arise.

 - Do not speak directly with any outside lawyers; advise students not to give statements to the police without prior advice from legal counsel.

-- If you are contacted by an outside lawyer on an AFS-related matter, please take his/her number and give this information to the appropriate AFS staff member
+- If you are contacted by an outside lawyer on an AFS-related matter, please take his/her number and give this information to your Participant Support Specialist or the AFS-USA Duty Officer immediately

-- The national office will forward the information to the AFS lawyer who can return the call
+- The national office will forward the information to the AFS lawyer who will return the call

 AFS' Legal Responsibility